meilisearch/meilisearch-rails/README.md

 end
 ```

-⚠️ Note that even if you want to use all the default options, you must declare an empty `meilisearch` block in your model.
+#### Automatic indexing

-⚠️ As soon as you configure your model, `meilisearch-rails` will keep your database data in sync with your Meilisearch instance using the ActiveRecord callbacks automatically.
+As soon as you configure your model as mentioned above, `meilisearch-rails` will keep your database table data in sync with your Meilisearch instance using the `ActiveRecord` callbacks automatically.

 #### Basic Backend Search <!-- omit in toc -->